Creating Drillable Reports¶

 In Excel, drilling is generally always ON, because both RowDrill and Row arguments have the same effect.
 Using Send To Excel from the Cube Browser, as we did here, will create RowDrill arguments, by default.

 We published the same report after Corporate (RowDrill) and Net Income (ColumnDrill) are both drilled/expanded (within the report).
 The report grows to accomodate the additional data.

 We now reveal some hidden cells, to further understand what’s going on, and to allow for more advanced customisation.

 The blank row was added for visual neatness, but note that drilling requires contiguous data to form what is known as the “Working Area” or “Drillable Range”.
-So, if we leave this row blank and do nothing, then when the Corporate column is drilled, it won’t know that the Net Income row needs to expand along with other columns because it considers it “out of limits” - and so columns after C on the Net Income row, will not be populated (as shown below: D is populated for all columns, but then stops at Row 11).
+So, if we leave this row blank and do nothing, then when the Corporate column is drilled, it won’t know that the Net Income row needs to expand along with other columns because it considers it “out of limits” - and so columns after C on the Net Income row, will not be populated.
+As shown in the case below, D is populated for all columns, but then stops at Row 11.